justinelfritz/DividendCalendar/README.md

 OAuth 2.0 credentials must be used to create/delete calendar entries.
 These credentials (OAuth Client ID) are generated in the [Google Cloud Platform](https://console.cloud.google.com) console.
 A key limitation with the free tier is that the credentials lifetime is only 7 days. so manual token generation is needed.
+The *proc_creds* function expects the credentials to be stored as "credentials.json" in the common directory.
+The variable *cal_id* stores the Google calendar ID, which the user must add in the *main()* function.
+Finally the variable list *symlist* should be modified to include the ticker symbols of interest.